DNA origami: Overview

+Fabrication

+Fabrication of DNA origami objects requires a preliminary intuition of 3-dimensional DNA structural design.
+This can be difficult to grasp due to the complexity of exclusively using adenine-thymine pairings and guanine-cytosine pairings to both fold and unravel double helical DNA molecules such that the output strands produce uniquely desired shapes.

+The design software and the choice of base-pair sequences become crucial for creating intricate 2D or even 3D shapes as the key to DNA origami lies in the precise base-pairing between the technique's two building blocks: staple strands and the scaffold.
+This ensures specific binding and accurate folding.
+A scaffold strand is a long, single-stranded DNA molecule, often sourced from a virus.
+Staple strands are shorter DNA strands designed to bind to specific sequences on the scaffold strand, dictating its folding.

 To produce a desired shape, images are drawn with a raster fill of a single long DNA molecule.
 This design is then fed into a computer program that calculates the placement of individual staple strands.
-Each staple binds to a specific region of the DNA template, and thus due to Watson-Crick base pairing, the necessary sequences of all staple strands are known and displayed.
+Each staple binds to a specific region of the DNA template, and thus due to Watson–Crick base pairing, the necessary sequences of all staple strands are known and displayed.
 The DNA is mixed, then heated and cooled.
 As the DNA cools, the various staples pull the long strand into the desired shape.
 Designs are directly observable via several methods, including electron microscopy, atomic force microscopy, or fluorescence microscopy when DNA is coupled to fluorescent materials.

 Bottom-up self-assembly methods are considered promising alternatives that offer cheap, parallel synthesis of nanostructures under relatively mild conditions.

-Since the creation of this method, software was developed to assist the process using CAD software.
+Since the creation of this method, software has been developed to assist the process using computer-aided design software.
 This allows researchers to use a computer to determine the way to create the correct staples needed to form a certain shape.
 One such software called caDNAno is an open source software for creating such structures from DNA.
 The use of software has not only increased the ease of the process but has also drastically reduced the errors made by manual calculations.

-Applications
+After meticulously planning the sequence of the staple strands with software to ensure they bind the scaffold strand at the intended points, the designed staple strand sequences are synthesized in a lab using techniques like automated DNA synthesis.
+Finally, the scaffold strand and staple strands are mixed in a buffer solution and subjected to a specific temperature cycle.
+This cycle allows the staple strands to find their complementary sequences on the scaffold strand and bind through hydrogen bonding, causing the scaffold to fold into the desired shape.